Join STM’s Mailing List

 A key employee has just given notice.

 How do you assure you hire the very best replacement?

-Most of us would start by dusting off the old job description, giving it a quick update, and forwarding it to our recruiter.
-A good job description defines the role and primary functions and duties for the position, clarifies reporting relationships and responsibilities, and outlines the key skills and abilities required.
-Education, experience, and technical skill requirements are spelled out.
-From this information you can create a job ad and provide an outline for training and developing the new employee.
-But the job description doesn’t help you find the best employee, because it doesn’t specifically address current realities.
+Most of us would start by dusting off the old job description, giving it a quick update, and posting it on a job board.
+A good job description serves an important purpose in that it defines the role and primary functions and duties for the position, clarifies reporting relationships and responsibilities, and outlines the key skills and abilities required.
+Education, experience, and technical skill requirements are also spelled out.
+But the job description doesn’t help you find the best employee because it doesn’t specifically address current realities.

-To find the best employee you need to be clear about job expectations.
-Examples might be targets for a new sales person whom you want to expand into a new geographic area or industry; a new manager to develop a struggling team or inspire new, high-potential employees; or to gain efficiencies by improving dated business systems.
+To find the best employee, you need to be clear about job expectations.
+Examples might be targets for a new salesperson you will be counting on to expand into a new geographic area or industry; a new manager to revitalize a struggling team or inspire new, high-potential employees; or to gain efficiencies by spearheading operational improvements.
 To get the best new employee, you need to be clear about your job expectations and factor them into screening and interviewing procedures.
-Job expectations are the things you will measure in future performance reviews and use to determine promotions and terminations.
+These are the things you will use as measurements in future performance reviews and they will impact decisions about promotions and terminations.

 How do I define job expectations?

-- Begin by defining your culture as it is today.
-Then define what you want your culture to become.
-How does this role contribute to moving your culture where you need it to go?
+Begin by defining your culture as it is today and whether it is what you want it to be.
+How does this role contribute to supporting your current culture or moving it where you need it to go?

-- Consider your current business goals and challenges.
-For each item, establish a specific measurement for minimally acceptable and exceptional performance.
+Consider your current business goals and challenges.
+For each item, establish specific measurements for minimally acceptable and exceptional performance.
 Example: Improve through-put in your department by at least 8 hours, and any gain above 12 hours is ‘exceptional’.